MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/nf-d2d1-id2d1geometry-computearea(const d2d1_matrix_3x2_f &,float).md

-### -param worldTransform [in, optional]
+### -param worldTransform [ref]

-Type: <b>const <a href="https://msdn.microsoft.com/f05d7555-6482-4eea-950f-7b443892cc1f">D2D1_MATRIX_3X2_F</a>*</b>
+Type: <b>const <a href="https://msdn.microsoft.com/f05d7555-6482-4eea-950f-7b443892cc1f">D2D1_MATRIX_3X2_F</a></b>

-The transform to apply to this geometry before computing its area, or <b>NULL</b>.
+The transform to be applied to this geometry before computing its area.

 ### -param area [out]

 Type: <b>FLOAT*</b>

-When this this method returns, contains a pointer to the area of the transformed, flattened version of this geometry.
+When this method returns, <i>area</i> contains a pointer to the area of the transformed, flattened version of this geometry.
 You must allocate storage for this parameter.

-#### - flatteningTolerance

-Type: <b>FLOAT</b>

-The maximum error allowed when constructing a polygonal approximation of the geometry.
-No point in the polygonal representation will diverge from the original geometry by more than the flattening tolerance.
-Smaller values produce more accurate results but cause slower execution.

 ## -returns